benhoyt/benhoyt.github.com/writings/python-pattern-matching.md

         print(f"Sorry, I couldn't understand {command!r}")
 ```

-Let's do a quick rewrite of that snippet without pattern matching.
+As a comparison, let's do a quick rewrite of that snippet without pattern matching, old-school style.
 You'd almost certainly use a bunch of `if ... elif` blocks.
-I'm going to set a new variable `fields` to the pre-split fields, and `n` to the number of fields to make the boolean expressions simpler:
+I'm going to set a new variable `fields` to the pre-split fields, and `n` to the number of fields, to make the conditions simpler:

 ```python
 command = input("What are you doing next? ")